conchobhar2277/practice_B/README.md

 *Note: SSHing via VS Code or another GUI is acceptable provided that the above actions are then accomplished via a terminal therein.*

+Your answers should be execedingly short.
+It is most efficient to answer the questions while you work.

+Git:

+Paste exactly the output of git remote -v

+origin  git@github.com:conchobhar2277/practice_B.git (fetch)
+origin  git@github.com:conchobhar2277/practice_B.git (push)

+Makefile:

+What target compiles orderlogs with sufficient debug flags

+debug

+Which target verifies your output is identical to the given reference?

+check

+Linux CLI:

+At least one testcase in the testcases file fails, paste a full, single command that runs a failing testcase:

+mini_ci testcases/basic_add.s

+GDB:

+When running a failing testcase, give a line where the program segfault at in its given state.
+Paste the line.

+What is the call stack when the program segfaults in its given state?
+Paste the call stack output by GDB.

+After fixing this first issue, the program may segfault in a different place.
+If this is the case, paste that line and the corresponding callstack as well.

+C:

+Give a logic error that caused the program to segfault.
+Note, "dereferencing null" is not sufficient.

+Directly following this bug, how did you resolve the error?

+After fixing this first issue, the program may have another logic error that causes a segfault.
+If this is the case, explain the error and how you resolved it as well.

 # What this repo contains:
 - `main.c`, `reader.c`, `calculator.c` and their corresponding header files.
 - A Makefile